 The best time to be had in Wrzeszcz (how can one word have so many consonants!?) is at Garnizon, the old garrison buildings that have been re-purposed to become a block of bars, restaurants and concert locations.
 The student bars have killer deals on the drinks, too!

-Best Hotel in Wrzeszcz – Smart Hotel Gdansk
+Smart Hotel Gdansk | Best Hotel in Wrzeszcz

 Smart Hotel Gdansk has 100 bright rooms offering all the essentials to ensure an enjoyable stay.
 A satisfying breakfast is available each morning, and there are also numerous restaurants and cafes nearby.

-Best Hotel in Wrzeszcz – Hotel Szydlowski
+Hotel Szydlowski | Best Hotel in Wrzeszcz

 This 3-star hotel provides a 24-hour reception, luggage storage and massage services.
 Szydlowski has 35 modern rooms that are fitted with all the necessities to ensure a comfortable stay.
 There are also a number of rooms available for families.

-Best Airbnb in Wrzeszcz – Large Private Bedroom in Peaceful Area
+Large Private Bedroom in Peaceful Area | Best Airbnb in Wrzeszcz

-This spacious private bedroom is located in a peaceful neighbourhood of Wrzeszcz and right by the beach and the city center.
+This spacious private bedroom is located in a peaceful neighborhood of Wrzeszcz and right by the beach and the city center.
 Walk only five minutes and you’ll reach all the cool pubs and bars.
 The room is comfortable with a lot of space and vintage walls.
 This place will definitely make you feel home away from home.

-Best Hostel in Wrzeszcz – D’Art Hostel
+D’Art Hostel | Best Hostel in Wrzeszcz

 D’Art Hostel is situated in the city’s well-known tourism and shopping district.
 Just a 10 minute walk from Gdansk Wrzeszcz Railway Station, the hostel provides guests with a convenient base.
 The hostel offers cozy rooms, designed to fit the requirements of any traveler.